 Email email@example.com 0r firstname.lastname@example.org

-Our current Director of Music, Martin Baker was appointed Organist and Choirmaster in January 2004.
-Previous to this, he was Assistant Organist and subsequently Organist and Master of the Choristers at Bradford Cathedral for nearly 20 years.
-Initially at St Oswald’s there was a choir consisting of 5 regular and loyal members but numbers soon grew.
+Our Director of Music, Martin Baker, was appointed Organist and Choirmaster in January 2004.
+Previously, he was Assistant Organist and subsequently Organist and Master of the Choristers at Bradford Cathedral for nearly 20 years.

 The choir currently consists of 21 members, comprising 5 children and 16 adults with an age range from 8 – 80+ and is an integral part of the church family; its key role is to lead the worship at regular and occasional services throughout the year.
 These include the 9.30 Parish Communion and a twice-monthly full Choral Evensong.
 The choir sings at all services between September and July.
 Although August is considered a ‘choir holiday’ many still attend the Sunday morning service.
 Some of the children are also members of our uniformed organisations.

 The repertoire is extensive and currently stands at over 200 separate pieces.
 These contain music and larger scale works from medieval plainsong through Tudor polyphony and the ‘English Cathedral Tradition’ to twenty first century worship songs.
 We also have a repertoire of secular pieces, which helps us to achieve a balance of styles at less formal concerts and events.
 To keep everyone informed, a ‘choir diary’ is published monthly and a music list, for sung services is displayed in the church and on the website.
-Further information and pictures can also be found on the website.
-On Remembrance Sunday evening this year, we presented a concert, of anthems and organ music suitable for the day.
-There was the usual Advent Carol Service on November 27th and there was a Traditional service of Nine Lessons and Carols on the Sunday before Christmas.
+For Remembrance Sunday, we present a concert of anthems and organ music.
+We sing for an Advent Carol Service and the traditional Nine Lessons and Carols on the Sunday before Christmas at St Oswald’s.

-The choir currently rehearses on a Thursday evening from 19.00 – 20.50 and also before every service.
-There are extra practices around Christmas and Easter time and also when we are preparing for additional services and concerts.
+The choir currently rehearses on a Thursday evening from 7.15-8.30pm, and also before every service.
+There are extra practices around Christmas and Easter, and whenever we are preparing for additional services and concerts.
 Children are paid but the adults are all volunteers.
-Members and their families also enjoy a social side to choir life with ‘choir lunches’, Easter-egg hunts, Summer barbeques to name but a few.
+Members and their families also enjoy a social side to choir life with choir lunches, Easter-egg hunts, Summer barbeques to name but a few.